Homemade Peanut Butter Cups – Easy, Healthy & Better Than Reese’s!

 Chilling Time: Why It Matters

 Chilling the peanut butter cups is essential for the perfect texture.
-It allows the chocolate to set, ensuring it sticks well to the peanut butter.
+It sets the chocolate, ensuring it sticks well to the peanut butter.
 The chilling time depends on the chocolate type and your fridge’s temperature.

 Creative Variations on Peanut Butter Cups